 \subsection{Synthetic Gaussian and non-Gaussian functions}

 We first provide a thorough comparison of our methods with other CNP models using a diverse array of Gaussian and non-Gaussian synthetic regression tasks.
-We consider tasks characterized by functions derived from (i) a range of GPs, where each GP is sampled using one of three different kernels -- Exponentiated Quadratic (EQ), Mat\'ern-$\frac{5}{2}$, and Weakly-Periodic; (ii) a non-Gaussian sawtooth process; (iii) a non-Gaussian mixture task.
-In the mixture task, the function is randomly selected from either one of the three aforementioned distinct GPs or the sawtooth process, with each having an equal probability of being chosen.
-Apart from evaluating simple cases with $d_x = \{1, 2\}$, we also expand our experiments to higher dimensions, specifically where $d_x = \{3, 5, 10 \}$.
+We consider tasks characterized by functions derived from (i) a range of GPs, where each GP is sampled using one of three different kernels (Exponentiated Quadratic (EQ), Mat\'ern-$\frac{5}{2}$, and Weakly-Periodic); (ii) a non-Gaussian sawtooth process; (iii) a non-Gaussian mixture task.
+In the mixture task, the function is randomly selected from either one of the three aforementioned distinct GPs or the sawtooth process, each chosen with probability $\frac{1}{4}$.
+Apart from evaluating simple cases with $d_x = \{1, 2\}$, we also expand our experiments to higher dimensions, $d_x = \{3, 5, 10 \}$.
 In these higher-dimensional scenarios, applying ConvCNP and ConvGNP models is not considered feasible.
 We assess the performance of the models in two distinct ways.
-The first one, referred to as \emph{interpolation} (INT), uses the data generated from a range identical to that employed during the training phase.
-The second one, known as \emph{out-of-input-distribution} (OOID), uses data generated from a range that extends beyond the scope of the training data.
+The first one, \emph{interpolation} (INT), uses the data generated from a range identical to that employed during the training phase.
+The second one, \emph{out-of-input-distribution} (OOID), uses data generated from a range that extends beyond the scope of the training data.

 \paragraph{Results.} We first compare our translation-equivariant (`stationary') versions of RCNP and RGNP with other baseline models from the CNP family (Table~\ref{table:synth_sta}).
 Comprehensive results, including all five regression problems and five dimensions, are available in \refappendix{app:synth}.
 Firstly, relational encoding of the translational equivariance intrinsic to the task improves performance, as both RCNP and RGNP models surpass their CNP and GNP counterparts in terms of {INT} results.
 Furthermore, the {OOID} results demonstrate significant improvement of our models, as they can leverage translational-equivariance to generalize outside the training range.
 RCNPs and RGNPs are competitive with convolutional models (ConvCNP, ConvGNP) when applied to 1D data and continue performing well in higher dimension, whereas models in the ConvCNP family are inapplicable for $d_x > 2$.